FuturesJS/FuturesJS/README.markdown

     directive = [true, {}, 'callback', { onError: 'errback', timeout: 'timeout' };
     Futures.promisify(myFunc, directive);

-In this case
+In this case:

   * `url` is always required
   * `data` is optional and will be omitted if arguments[1] isn't type 'object'
   * `callback` is the name required by Futures to assign to `when`
-  * onError is the arbitrary name of the param used as by `myFunc`
+  * `onError` is the arbitrary name of the param used as by `myFunc`
-  * `errback` is the name used by Futures to assign to `fail` if present
+  * `'errback'` is the name used by Futures to assign to `fail` if present
-  * timeout is the arbitrary name as used by `myFunc`
+  * `timeout` is the arbitrary name as used by `myFunc`
-  * 'timeout' is the name used by Futures to assign to the internal `timeout` if present
+  * `'timeout'` is the name used by Futures to assign to the internal `timeout` if present

+The full set of directives operate as follows:

+  * Specific to FuturesJS
+    * `'callback'` - this argument must always be given and represents `when`
+    * `'errback'` - this argument may will be assumed to always be present if given
+    * `'timeout'` - overrides the default timeout given in params

+  * CopyCatJS directives which specify that an argument will not be optional
+    * `true` - an argument with this substitute will always be required and ignored
+    * 'string_name_here' - ignored by FuturesJS, excepting the 3 above

+  * CopyCatJS directives which specifiy that an agument will be optional
+    * false - an optional boolean argument
+    * 0 - an optional int argument
+    * '' - an optional string argument
+    * [] - an optional array argument
+    * {} - an optional params argument
+    * function(){} - an optional function argument

+    undefined - an optional wildcard argument (checked by position rather than type) null - same as undefined

 **Deprecated:**